partokarwat/partokarwat.com/content/post/developing-android-apps.md

 1. New list item comes into view: Udapte data in recycle bin before destroying invisible item

 <span style="color:green">++ Less memory overhead, less view management, smoother scrolling</span>

+### RecyclerView LayoutManagers

+- Linear: Scroll items either vertically or horizontally.
+Vertically is the default
+- Grid: Item are staggered in a Grid and can scroll either vertically or horizontally.
+- StaggeredGrid: Commonly used for views with content of varying dimensions.
+- Custom: Extend from LayoutManager and create your own.

 ## Adapter
 Knows how many list items are in the data set and how to build them.
 ListView asks the size of the data set and then asks what items to build.